 However – a large body of research shows that many individuals with no signs or symptoms (within scientific literature this is referred to as “asymptomatic”) have abnormal imaging findings in their knees, hips, back and shoulders.
+For example:

 · 85% of adults without knee pain have knee arthritis on X-Ray1